massma/teacher-learner-wellbeing/website-src/workshop/mental-health-data.md

 Now that we have reflected on our personal experiences with mental wellbeing, let's examine some general statistics on mental health in academia gathered from surveys and peer-reviewed research.
-Flip through this short slide deckPreview the document and **think about how the mental health statistics and excerpts from the literature compare to your expectations based on personal experience** (while remembering that these numbers and insights are based on surveys and
+Flip through this [short slide deck](https://docs.google.com/presentation/d/1SoG18Y57UKLFWS28iZ0hw5xJIZCedNPJaiACE9qr-DQ/edit?usp=sharing) and **think about how the mental health statistics and excerpts from the literature compare to your expectations based on personal experience** (while remembering that these numbers and insights are based on surveys and